Glomerular filtration rate

 The GFR test measures how well your kidneys are filtering the blood.
 Your doctor may order this test if there are signs that your kidneys are not working well.
 It may also be done to see how far kidney disease has progressed.

 The GFR test is recommended for people with chronic kidney disease.
-It is also recommended for persons who may develop kidney disease due to:
+It is also recommended for people who may develop kidney disease due to:

 - Family history of kidney disease